(2008 Feb blog post)

 This book seems written mainly to sell to women trying to avoid wrinkles.
 If Gloria Swanson wrote a book on health (no doubt, emphasizing low sugar consumption), it would probably be a much better and more useful read than this book.

-If I have time someday, I may put some quotes from this book here.
+Someday, I may put some quotes from this book here.
 But don't count on it.
 There are so many better books --- and I have so many other projects.

 "Eat food.
 Not too much.
 Mostly plants."